pkulchenko/fullmoon/README.md

 #### Using layouts and blocks

-This ability to render templates from other templates allows producing layouts of any complexity, but there are two ways to go about it:
+This ability to render templates from other templates allows producing layouts of any complexity.
+There are two ways to go about it:
-- to use parametrized rendering or
+- to use dynamic template selection or
 - to use blocks.

-To parametrize rendering, the template name can be passed as a parameter:
+To dynamically choose the template to use at render time, the template name itself can be passed as a parameter:

 ```lua
 fm.setTemplate("hello", "Hello, {%& title %}!")